sgilda/windup/Rules:-Tutorial.md

 * Add Windup dependencies.
 The dependencies you need depend on what Windup API you will use.

 _Dependencies are still settling down and the classes location are subject to change._

+Windup is a Forge/Furnace based application.
+As such, it has a modularized design, which requires a bit of additional knowledge.
-Should you need any additional ones, refer to [Dev: Dependencies](Dev:-Dependencies).
+Should you need any additional dependencies, refer to [Dev: Dependencies](Dev:-Dependencies).

 ```xml
     <dependencies>